Group Knowledge Transfer: Federated Learning of Large CNNs at the Edge: Introduction

-GKT unifies multiple advantages into a single framework: 1.
-GKT is computationally and memory-efficient, similar to SL; 2.
-GKT can train in a local SGD manner like FL to reduce the communication frequency; 3.
-Exchanging hidden features as in SL, as opposed to exchanging the entire model as in FL, reduces the communication cost.
-4. GKT naturally supports asynchronous training, which circumvents the severe synchronization issue in SL.
-As shown in Fig. \ref{fig:overview_left}, the server model can immediately start training when it receives inputs from any client.
-We develop a distributed training system for GKT and comprehensively evaluate GKT using edge and server CNNs designed based on ResNet ~\cite{he2016deep} (as shown in Fig. \ref{fig:overview_right}).
-We train on three datasets with varying training difficulties (CIFAR-10 \cite{krizhevsky2009learning}, CIFAR-100 \cite{krizhevsky2009learning}, and CINIC-10 \cite{darlow2018cinic}) and their non-IID (non identical and independent distribution) variants.
-As for the model accuracy, our results on both IID and non-IID datasets show that GKT can obtain accuracy comparable to FedAvg \cite{mcmahan2016communication}.
-More importantly, GKT makes edge training affordable.
-Compared to FedAvg, GKT demands 9 to 17 times less computational power (FLOPs) on edge devices and requires 54 to 105 times fewer parameters in the edge CNN.
-To understand GKT comprehensively, asynchronous training and ablation studies are also performed.
+FedGKT unifies multiple advantages into a single framework: 1.
+FedGKT is memory and computation efficient, similar to SL; 2.
+FedGKT can train in a local SGD manner like FedAvg to reduce the communication frequency; 3.
+Exchanging hidden features as in SL, as opposed to exchanging the entire model as in FedAvg, reduces the communication bandwidth requirement.
+4. FedGKT naturally supports asynchronous training, which circumvents the severe synchronization issue in SL.
+The server model can immediately start training when it receives inputs from any client.
+We develop FedGKT based on the \texttt{FedML} research library \cite{chaoyanghe2020fedml} and comprehensively evaluate FedGKT using edge and server CNNs designed based on ResNet ~\cite{he2016deep} (as shown in Fig. \ref{fig:overview_right}).
+We train on three datasets with varying training difficulties (CIFAR-10 \cite{krizhevsky2009learning}, CIFAR-100 \cite{krizhevsky2009learning}, and CINIC-10 \cite{darlow2018cinic}) and their non-I.I.D. (non identical and independent distribution) variants.
+As for the model accuracy, our results on both I.I.D. and non-I.I.D. datasets show that FedGKT can obtain accuracy comparable to FedAvg \cite{mcmahan2016communication}.
+More importantly, FedGKT makes edge training affordable.
+Compared to FedAvg, FedGKT demands 9 to 17 times less computational power (FLOPs) on edge devices and requires 54 to 105 times fewer parameters in the edge CNN.
+To understand FedGKT comprehensively, asynchronous training and ablation studies are performed.
+Some limitations are also discussed.